 Among provincial jurisdictions British Columbia has the most comprehensive ergonomic regulation.
 It requires employers to consult joint health and safety committee members and affected workers in identifying, assessing and controlling the risks associated with the development of musculoskeletal injuries.
 Saskatchewan and Manitoba have also enacted ergonomic regulation.
 In Ontario, ergonomic interventions are legislated only for those in the health care sector and are especially limited in scope.
-Still concrete steps have been taken to address ergonomic related injuries in Ontario workplaces.
-In 2007 the Ministry of Labour (MOL) released two MSDs prevention resource documents developed by the Occupational Health and Safety Council of Ontario (OHSCO).
-The MSD Prevention Guideline and Resource Manual provide workplaces with a framework for addressing MSDs in the workplace.
-This was followed by the 2008 release of an accompanying MSD Prevention Toolbox which as the name suggests contains different tools designed to aid workplaces in assessing, implementing and monitoring their MSD prevention programs.
+Without specific ergonomics legislation Ontario workers and their representatives must rely on the employer's general duty clause in the Occupational Health and Safety Act (OHSA).
+This clause requires employers to take every precaution reasonable for the protection of workers.